Are you looking for ways to eat healthier organic food on a budget? Have you ever asked, “How can I save money on organic food?”

 Some Ideas for Saving Money on “Green” Products

 Know your prices for the items you purchase.
-Over time and through research, you’ll find sources for what you want.
+Over time and with research, you’ll find sources for what you want.
 Then when you find a better price, stock up.

-Minimize use of paper products.
+Minimize the use of paper products.
 Disposable products are wasteful and costly.
-We use cloth napkins, cloth dishtowels and old shirts for rags.
+We use cloth napkins, cloth dishtowels, and old shirts for rags.
 We use very few disposable products.

 Consider making some of your own cleaning products.
 Visit Pinterest; they have recipes for everything from air fresheners to homemade soap.